EducatedTanuki/TEA-Manager/README.md

 # Using `Tea Manager`
 To use `Tea Manager` you are ***required*** to enter play mode using the `TEA Play` buttons in the `Play Tab`
-`TEA Manager` has to compile your avatars playable layers for everything to work
+`TEA Manager` has to compile your avatars playable layers before entering play mode.

+Here are options for getting `Play Tab` into your workspace.
+1. Load Supplied Layout
+    - Go to *Window/Layouts/More/Load from disk...*
+    - Select *Assets/TEA Manager/TEA_Layout.wlt*
+2. Put `Play Tab` in your layout
-- Go to the `Tea Manager` menu and select `Play Tab`  to open the `Play Tab` window
+    - Go to the `Tea Manager` menu and select `Play Tab`
     - Dock `Play Tab` wherever makes sense for you
-  - I recommend docking `Play Tab` below the Unity Toolbar (see below)
+      - I recommend docking `Play Tab` below the Unity Toolbar
-- Use the checkboxes at the bottom to control the spacing of the main controls
-- There are tooltips for most controls

 ![add-play-tab](https://github.com/EducatedTanuki/TEA-Manager/blob/1.0.0/tutorial/assets/add-play-tab.gif)

-In play mode `Tea Manager` emulates VRChat's Avatar system
-Use the `TEA UI` in the Game tab to test your avatar
+Use the checkboxes at the bottom to control the spacing of the main controls.
+There are tooltips for most controls.

 ##### TEA UI
+In play mode `Tea Manager` emulates VRChat's Avatar system.
+Use the `TEA UI` in the Game tab to test your avatar.

 ![play-example](https://github.com/EducatedTanuki/TEA-Manager/blob/1.0.0/tutorial/assets/play-example.png)